 (Click on any photo, then click again to enhance/enlarge it.)

 We set the table into a “square” using 2-6ft. rectangular tables kissed side-by-side.
 Each was individually dressed in a full-length (90″ x 132″ linen for a 30″ x 72″ table) ivory tablecloth from LinenTablecloth.com to disguise the unsightly legs of the folding tables.
 Each place setting was simple and in keeping with my woodsy/timberland/rustic theme with a wood slice charger.
-I used my brown and ivory transferware dishes that look so nice at Thanksgiving and were in step with the pheasants and pheasant feathers used throughout the house in the Christmas decorating.
+I used my brown and ivory Alex Piefer Peacock transferware dishes that look so nice at Thanksgiving and were in step with the pheasants and pheasant feathers used throughout the house in the Christmas decorating.
+(According to a Google source, these dishes were manufactured by the Johnson Brothers in Britain, discontinued in 2003.)
 I decided on gold-tone flatware to add a bit of glitz to the table.

 The centerpiece is what I think turned out to be a successful marriage of Thanksgiving and Christmas: not too much of one or the other.
 The ivory tablecloths are covered down the center (to mask the line where they meet) with a triple layer of burlap fabric starting with the traditional wheat color topped with red from LinenTablecloth.com and then finished off with a length of Hobby Lobby burlap ribbon that is tied in a love knot on each end.
 (The Christmas tree in this room also has burlap ribbon tied off in love knots!)
 I LOVE that red LTC burlap, too!
 It really keeps its shape and lays down nice and flat!
 By tripling the runner fabrics, the table is afforded an extra warm and cozy look.
 TIP: I have also discovered that burlap is very easy to iron.
 Just spritz with a little water and go for it!